kren333/Hangman/README.md

         - group by answer content to get number of times each answer has been submitted
         - make a login to store user information
     - a secret password that j brings you somewhere else!

+BUGS
+- if you inspect element an unseen username into localstorage, submitting a score will explode ur backend bc  score needs to be a foreign key e.g. all usernames need to be in the users table (also you can submit scores on behalf of players you aren't signed in for)

 LONG TERM IDEAS
 - some sort of psychological game - can you guess what the most popular current input is?